Stakeholder Map Template

 That’s when stakeholder mapping comes in quite handy from the start, so you can manage stakeholders and assertively communicate with them to move your project forward.

 Define your projects well

-Once you understand who your stakeholders are, you can communicate early and often to develop a shared understanding of your project.
+Once you understand your stakeholders and who they are, you can communicate early and often develop a shared understanding of your project.
 If they grasp the benefits, they are more likely to support you down the line.

 Often, stakeholders are the ones who hold the purse strings or have the necessary influence for getting you the resources you need.
-A stakeholder map will help you identify these individuals more easily.
+A stakeholder map will help you identify these individuals more quickly.

-You can use stakeholder mapping to understand the key players who can influence your project.
-Here are three examples of who you might involve in different types of projects.
+You can use a Stakeholder Map Template to understand the key players who influence your project.
+Here are three examples of who you might involve in different projects.

 Product launch (software)

-As part of the software product development process, you may involve a number of stakeholders such as:
+As part of the software product development process, you may involve several stakeholders such as: